We’ve updated this page to better support you, and we’d love to hear what you think. Take our quick 3-question survey and share your feedback.

-If you are a registered NHS patient in England and your GP refers you for specialist treatment, such as an ADHD or autism assessment, you have the legal right to choose an appropriate healthcare provider.
+Under the NHS Choice framework, if your GP refers you for specialist treatment such as an autism or ADHD assessment, or ADHD medication services, you have the legal right to choose an appropriate provider.

-Clinical Partners offers expert autism and ADHD assessments, as well as ADHD medication services, for children, young people, and adults aged five and above.
-All assessments are conducted online via a secure video link.
+We offer expert autism and ADHD assessments, as well as ADHD medication services, for adults, young people, and children aged five and above.

 • Autism assessments for adults